Jared S. Gilmore: Acting

-Streaming career
+Streaming

 In March 2019, Gilmore was signed to the Overwatch League team Atlanta Reign as a streamer, under the handle "CowboyBeBAMF".
 After leaving Atlanta Reign, Gilmore was signed to the Overwatch Contenders team Skyfoxes in February 2020.
-Since then, he has streamed on Twitch under the revised handle "Nightingale_Styx".
+He then began streaming on Twitch under the handle "Nightingale_Styx".

 Personal life

 In November 2023, Gilmore announced his engagement to his girlfriend Jessica after four years of dating.